gitnik17/transly/README.rst

 Transly
 =======
+Transly is trained on the CMU pronouncing dictionary.

+The pronunciation module can predict pronunciation of any word; new/old, seen/unseen, sensible/insensible.
+Be it a word of any language - just transliterate the word in English (all capital) and you are good to go!

-Transly is a Python library for dealing with transliteration.
-It currently supports Hindi to English and English to Hindi transliteration.
+Another module in Transly is a Python library for transliteration.
+It currently supports Hindi to English (all capital) and English (all capital) to Hindi transliterations.

 Pre-trained models can be found inside trained_models folder.
 New models can also be trained on custom data.

 Installation